-The Athletic Training Education Program at Ohio Northern University is a rigorous and intense program that places specific requirements and demands on the students enrolled in the program.
+The ATP at Ohio Northern University is a rigorous and intense academic and clinical program that places specific requirements and demands on the students enrolled.
 An objective of this program is to prepare graduates to enter a variety of employment settings and to render care to a wide spectrum of individuals engaged in physical activity.
-The technical standards set forth by the ATEP establish the essential qualities considered necessary for students admitted to this program to achieve the knowledge, skills, and competencies of an entry-level athletic trainer, as well as meet the expectations of the program’s accrediting agency (Commission on Accreditation of Athletic Training Education [CAATE]).
+The technical standards set forth by the ATP establish the essential qualities considered necessary for students admitted to this program to achieve the knowledge, skills, and abilities of an entry-level athletic trainer, as well as meet the expectations of the program’s accrediting agency (Commission on Accreditation of Athletic Training Education [CAATE]).

 Compliance with the program’s technical standards does not guarantee a student’s eligibility for the BOC (Board of Certification) examination.